Oh! (Girls' Generation song): Commercial performance

 "Oh!" continued the success of its predecessor and ranked highly on Japanese music charts, after ranking first on the Top Songs and Top Singles on the Japanese iTunes store, the single managed to clench the top spot on Oricon's Daily Single chart, where it sold close to 30,000 in its first day, with 29,666 copies sold.
 After a strong first day of sales, the single debuted atop Oricon's Weekly Single chart, selling 66,000 copies in its first week.
-Despite only having a week of sales, "Oh!" managed to peak inside the top 10 at #8 on Oricon's Monthly Single chart.
+Despite only having a week of sales, "Oh!" managed to peak inside the top 10 at No. 8 on Oricon's Monthly Single chart.
 The single managed to reach the top spot on Billboard Japan's Hot 100 and Hot Single Sales.
-However, fairing less well on radio, with the single only peaking at #27 on Top Airplay chart, and #38 on the Adult Contemporary Airplay chart.
+However, fairing less well on radio, with the single only peaking at No. 27 on Top Airplay chart, and #38 on the Adult Contemporary Airplay chart.

 Promotion

 Korean version

-The song was first performed live on January 30, 2010 on MBC's Music Core, as part of their Comeback Stage.
-However, there was a technical error in MBC's broadcast, with a few seconds of dead air near the end of the performance; the network was subsequently flooded with complaints.
+The song was first performed live on January 30, 2010, on MBC's Music Core, as part of their Comeback Stage.
+However, there was a technical error in MBC's broadcast, with 7 seconds of dead air near the end of the performance; the network was subsequently flooded with complaints.
 The incident was then parodied on YouTube, mixing in clips of the Korean drama IRIS, receiving attention from Korean netizens.

-The group followed up with their second performance on The Music Trend the following day.
+The group followed up with their second performance on Inkigayo the following day.
 On their first Music Bank comeback stage, they won the "K-Chart!", beating CNBLUE and 2AM while at the same time breaking the record for the most points on the chart with 23,077 points.